samdimek/samdimek/README.md

 **Forging** 🔥 the `god-demons` of ~Solidity~ , *repairing* *broken* *ones* *too*.

-💡 Turning code into innovation, one line at a time.
+💡 Turning code into innovation, one line at a time 💻.